IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMEventStreams/README.md

 | Which consumer group does the application need to access?       | All consumer group |
 | Choose which transactional IDs the application can access      | All transactional IDs |

-4. Note down SCRAM username and SCRAM password.
+4. Note down hte Exernal Bootstrap Server Address, SCRAM username and SCRAM password.
 They will be used later.
 ![url and credential](img/10-SCRAM%20Generated.jpg)

 ### 2. Download certificate